Cvk37/Yelpcamp/README.md

 # Yelpcamp
-Yelpcamp project in web development course by Colt-Steele
+Yelpcamp project in web development course by Colt Steele